swiftb/clicker-heroes-sw1ft-bot/README.md

 * Window must be visible in the foreground

 ### Minimum recommended game state

-**To operate as intended, the (background) Speed run needs a certain minimum game state:**

-* Atlas or higher ranger gilded
-    - Any transitional hero used by the script must also be gilded
-* _Optimal zone_ > 1000
-* Siyalatas > 200
-    - All other ancients must follow the [Rules of Thumb][].
-Use the [Ancients Optimizer][] to balance your ancients optimally.

-These recommendations should give you enough gold after ascending with a *[clickable][Clickables]*, to instantly unlock, level and buy all upgrades for every hero down to and including Frostleaf.

 **Recommended minimum for the (foreground) Vision run:**